-- The Northern District Ordnance Depot at Ngaruawahia Military Camp in the Waikato had opened in 1927 as a purpose-built Ordnance Depot. (also known as Waikato or Hopuhopu Military Camp)
+- The Northern District Ordnance Depot at Hopuhopu Military Camp in the Waikato had opened in 1927 as a purpose-built Ordnance Depot.

-- The Southern District Ordnance Depot, which although opening in 1921 had only received modern buildings in the early 1940s.
+- The Southern District Ordnance Depot, which opened in 1921, had only received modern buildings in the early 1940s.

-Although there was a Palmerston North Ordnance Detachment during the 1st World War, there is little evidence of a permanent Ordnance presence in Palmerston North during the interwar period, as an economy measure it is most likely Ordnance support to units in the lower North Island were provided directly from Trentham.
+Although there was a Palmerston North Ordnance Detachment during the 1st World War, there is little evidence of a permanent Ordnance presence in Palmerston North during the interwar period.
+As an economic measure, Ordnance support to units in the lower North Island was provided directly from Trentham.

 With the Mobilisation of the 2nd NZEF, Home Defence Forces and Territorial Forces, the Central Districts Ordnance Depot was established at the Palmerston North showgrounds early in 1942 with Lieutenant William Saul Keegan, New Zealand Temporary Staff (NZTS) appointed as Ordnance Officer, Central Military District and Officer Commanding, Palmerston North Detachment, NZAOC and NZOC attached on 1 March 1942